-At Rattlesden, Suffolk, Assessing Mentor Pam Ebsworth has a number of Teachers who have recently attended ART Training Scheme Module 2 - Teaching Elementary Change Ringing.
-Pam was wondering how to give her Teachers more teaching practice.
-The problem was that these particular Teachers were not tower captains and were finding difficulty getting opportunities to teach at the necessary level.
-After discussion with other Mentors it was decided to hold a dedicated Learning the Ropes Level 2 practice.
-In line with the Level 2 syllabus, this practice would concentrate on Foundation Skills and Ringing with others.
-A date was fixed during July and the day attended by three Mentors, five Teachers and some new ringers.
+At Rattlesden, Suffolk, ART Assessor Pam Ebsworth had a number of teachers who hadrecently attended an ART Module 2 Day Course - Teaching Elementary Change Ringing.
+Pam was wondering how to give her teachers more teaching practice.
+The problem was that these particular teachers were not Tower Captains and were finding difficulty getting opportunities to teach at the necessary level.
+After discussion with other mentors it was decided to hold a dedicated Learning the Ropes Level 2 practice.
+In line with the Level 2 syllabus, this practice would concentrate on Foundation Skills and ringing with others.
+A date was fixed during July and the day attended by three mentors, five teachers and various new ringers.

 Controlling the bell

 Teacher number one used ‘whole pull and hold on the balance’.
 She taught when to pull off visually and how to listen for the strike of the bell.
 This is an excellent introduction to leading skills.
 The new ringers picked it up very quickly!

 ‘Ringing blind’ in rounds was used to help with listening skills.
 After learning to turn around while ringing, each ringer did this in rounds until the whole band was ringing ‘blind’.
 The task was taken to a more challenging level when Call Changes were added!

 Teacher number three explained the theory of Call Changes, how adjacent bells change places and explained that bells can be called by the ‘up’ or ‘down’ method.
 He used numbered door knobs to explain this theory.
 Practice was then given using individual Call Change activities using the least preferred calling method!
 It’s good to be put out of your comfort zone.

 Developing a sense of place in the row